bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+~ React is a free and open-source front-end JavaScript library for building user interfaces or UI components.
+It is maintained by Facebook and a community of individual developers and companies.
+React can be used as a base in the development of single-page or mobile applications.

-1. Describe component state.
+2. Describe component state.
+~ The heart of every React component is its “state”, an object that determines how that component renders & behaves.
+In other words, “state” is what allows you to create components that are dynamic and interactive.

-1. Describe props.
+3. Describe props.
+~ “Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+~ A "side effect" is anything that affects something outside the scope of the function being executed.
+These can be, say, a network request, which has your code communicating with a third party (and thus making the request, causing logs to be recorded, caches to be saved or updated, all sorts of effects that are outside the function.